 Early Life and Education

 Oleg Deripaska was born on January 2, 1968, in Dzerzhinsk, Russia.
-He grew up in a working-class family.
-Deripaska graduated with honors in physics from Moscow State University in 1993 and later earned a master's degree from the Plekhanov Russian University of Economics.
+He grew up in Ust-Labinsk, Krasnodar Krai, and was primarily raised by his grandparents after his father died and his mother, an engineer, had to find work.
+He excelled in school, showing an early interest in physics and mathematics.
+Deripaska graduated with honors in physics from Moscow State University in 1993.
+He later obtained a master's degree in economics from the Plekhanov Russian University of Economics in 1996.

 Rise to Success